 Wenya Xie

-I’m Wenya Xie, a first-year Ph.D. student in Computer Science at the University of Minnesota (UMN), advised by Prof. Zirui Liu.
+I’m Wenya Xie, a Ph.D. student in Computer Science at the University of Minnesota (UMN), advised by Prof. Zirui Liu.
 Previously, I worked as a research assistant at CUHK (Shenzhen) with Prof. Benyou Wang and Feng Jiang.
 I received my bachelor’s degree from Wuhan University.

 I’m always excited to connect.
 Questions, ideas, and early-stage thoughts are all welcome.
 If you have anything you’d like to discuss, feel free to reach out!